RogerHuba/roger_python_guide/class_13/facilitator.md

 > Open up kaggle.com and look for some data
 > Explain that they need to prove their conclusion
 > No acceptance tests today.
 > If we want to work on some data, well we need to find some data to play around with.
-I have this salary.csv file that I am going to use.
+> I have this salary.csv file that I am going to use.
 > Look over the CVS to see what kind of data we are looking at.
 > We want to use this data to visualize our data, and start making some predictions based on what we see.
 > I created another csv file that has something called snacks in it (explain)
 > Next we will start our imports

-Will need to drag and drop salary.csv into google.colab
+Add salaries csv to Kaggle.

 ```python
 import pandas as pd